 Monitor Problems Action Blank screen.
-Verify that: The computer power cord is plugged into the computer and a working electrical outlet.
-The monitor is turned on and the Brightness and Contrast controls are adjusted correctly.
+Verify that: 1.
+The computer power cord is plugged into the computer and a working electrical outlet.
+2. The monitor is turned on and the Brightness and Contrast controls are adjusted correctly.
 3. The monitor signal cable is securely connected to the monitor and the monitor connector on the graphics adapter.
-To find the monitor connector on the graphics adapter installed in your computer, see "Input/Output Device Connectors" on page 26.
+To find the monitor connector on the graphics adapter installed in your computer, see "Input/Output Device Connectors" on page 82.
 4. If your computer comes with two PCI expansion slots and three shared PCI/ISA expansion slots, make sure the graphics adapter is installed in one of the primary PCI expansion slots.
-For the location of the primary PCI expansion slots, refer to Installing Options in Your IntelliStation M Pro .
+For the location of the primary PCI expansion slots, refer to Installing Options in Your IntelliStation M Pro.
 If the problem cannot be isolated and corrected, have the monitor and computer serviced.
 Only the cursor appears.
 Have the computer serviced.
 Wrong characters appear on the screen.
 Have the computer serviced.
-Company Duphloms Antinu General Problems Action The computer does Verify that: not start when you press the power switch.
-1. All cables are securely connected to the proper connectors on the computer.
-For the location of the connectors, refer to "Input/Output Device Connectors" on page 26.
+General Problems Action The computer does Verify that: not start when you press the power 1.
+All cables are securely connected to the proper connectors on the computer.
+For the location of the connectors, refer to not start when you press the power switch.
+All cables are securely connected to the proper connectors on the computer.
+For the location of the connectors, refer to "Input/Output Device Connectors" on page 82.
 2. The computer cover is properly installed.
 If the problem cannot be isolated and corrected, have the computer serviced.
 Problems such as a broken cover lock or indicator lights not working.
 Have the computer serviced.

 Intermittent Problems Action A problem occurs only occasionally and is difficult to detect.
-Verify that: All cables and cords are securely connected to the rear of the computer and attached devices.
+Verify that: 1.
+All cables and cords are securely connected to the rear of the computer and attached devices.
 When the computer is turned on, the fan grill is not blocked (there is air flow around the grill), and the fans are working.
 If airflow is blocked or the fans are not working, the computer might overheat.
-If SCSI devices are installed, the last external device in each SCSI chain is terminated correctly.
+3. If SCSI devices are installed, the last external device in each SCSI chain is terminated correctly.
 (See your SCSI documentation.)
 If the problem cannot be isolated and corrected, have the computer serviced.

-Keyboard, Mouse, or Pointing- Device Problems Action All or some keys on Verify that: the keyboard do not 1.
-The computer and the monitor are turned on. work.
+Keyboard, Mouse, or Pointing- Device Problems Action All or some keys on Verify that: the keyboard do not work.
+1. The computer and the monitor are turned on.
+WOIK.
 The keyboard cable is securely connected to the keyboard connector on the computer.
-For the location of the keyboard connector, see "Input/Output Device Connectors" on page 26.
+For the location of the keyboard connector, see "Input/Output Device Connectors" on page 82.
 If the problem cannot be isolated and corrected, have the keyboard and computer serviced.
-The mouse or Verify that: pointing device does not work.
-1. The mouse or pointing-device cable is securely attached to the proper connector on the computer.
+The mouse or pointing device does not work.
+Verify that: The mouse or pointing-device cable is securely attached to the proper connector on the computer.
 Depending on the type of mouse you have, the mouse cable will connect to either the mouse or serial connector.
-To find the mouse and serial connectors, refer to "Input/Output Device Connectors" on page 26.
+To find the mouse and serial connectors, refer to "Input/Output Device Connectors" on page 82.
 2. The device drivers for the mouse are installed correctly.
 If the problem cannot be isolated and corrected, have the computer and the device serviced.